lzim/mtl/red/part1/part1_learner/mtl_red_part_1_see.md

 - To clear filters/columns, click on the "Eraser" icon in the upper right of the filter/column.
 - To reset ALL selections across ALL tabs, click the "Reset" button in the upper right hand of the bar.
 - To zoom into the screen, hover in the upper right hand corner of the screen until a set of icons appear.
 Click on the square "Focus Mode" icon.
 Click "Back to Report" to return to the previous view.
+- To pull Active clinics only, select 'Yes' in "Is An Active Clinic?" column (de-activated clinics are denoted by "ZZZ").

 [![image](https://github.com/lzim/teampsd/blob/master/resources/gifs/mtl_2.5/data_ui_focus_mode_data_tabs.gif?raw=true)](#DontLink)